Ferndale, California: Geography

-According to the United States Census Bureau, Ferndale has a total area of 1.2 sqmi, all of it land.
+According to the United States Census Bureau, Ferndale has a total area of 1.2 sqmi, all land.

 Earthquakes

 Ferndale's location near the Mendocino triple junction, a subduction fault associated with the offshore interaction of the Pacific, North American, and Gorda tectonic plates, makes it extremely susceptible to earthquakes.
 Earthquakes affected Ferndale in the 19th century, but the first to receive widespread news coverage was the 1906 San Francisco earthquake, which damaged more than 40 structures in the downtown, with severe damages to the two brick buildings, and 98 percent of chimneys thrown down.
 The earthquake was estimated at a Mercalli intensity of VII (Very strong) at Ferndale.

 On January 22, 1923, a 7.2 magnitude earthquake centered off Cape Mendocino was said to be nearly as great a shock in Ferndale as the 1906 earthquake and produced a tsunami.
 Chimneys fell, water mains and plate glass windows broke, and the recently repaired Odd Fellows building fell off its new foundation.
 The earthquake arrived with a ground rumble and a flash of light.

 On August 20, 1927, an earthquake centered about 60 km west of Arcata caused considerable damage around Humboldt Bay, and damage reports from Ferndale included broken chimneys, merchandise tossed from shelves and china and glassware broken.